-Snapstays – pre-vetted rentals that are ideal if you’re looking for a medium term rental (a week or months).
-Started by a couple of guys who were frustrated at the lack of reliable rentals (and wi-fi) when they wanted to rent for longer term stays.
-They’re adding new locations all the time.
+Snapstays – pre-vetted rentals that are ideal if you’re looking for a medium-term rental (a week or months).
+Started by a couple of guys who were frustrated at the lack of reliable rentals (and Wi-Fi) when they wanted to rent for longer-term stays with a focus on business travelers.

 Websites for booking tours and sightseeing

 More often than not, I turn up and book my trips in-country, but that doesn’t always pay off (twice I’ve been to San Francisco and I’ve still not managed to get tickets to Alcatraz).
-So, booking in advance definitely has its advantages, which often includes discounts for booking online.
-This list will grown but for now here are some of the top travel sites for booking sightseeing trips.
+So, booking in advance definitely has its advantages, which often include discounts for booking online.

 City Pass – if only there was a website that offered one pass that gave you access to the top sights in major US cities and with great discounts on entry.
 Oh, wait there is.
 City Pass.
 If you’re big on sightseeing and like to cram stuff in, these passes are likely to pay off.

-Intrepid Travel – I mentioned above that Intrepid Travel is one of my 5 favourite top travel sites and I’m pleased to see that they do shorter day (or multi-day) sightseeing tours.
+Intrepid Travel – I mentioned above that Intrepid Travel is one of my 5 favourites and I’m pleased to see that they do shorter day (or multi-day) sightseeing tours.
 If you’re looking to get under the skin of a country, start here.

 Websites for cheap and free travel